-Spinal compression fractures are a type of spine fracture where the vertebral body becomes compressed, or shortened.
+Spinal compression fractures are a type of spine fracture where the vertebral body becomes compressed or shortened.
 These fractures can occur after trauma, but are also often observed in patients with osteoporosis, a condition of compromised bone strength, and referred to as osteoporotic compression fractures.
 Although they can occur anywhere along the spine, they more commonly occur at the junction between the thoracic and lumbar spine.

 Compression fractures due to osteoporosis are very common, with 700,000 new cases each year.
 Although osteoporosis is more typical in postmenopausal women, men can also develop such fractures.
 Compression fractures may go unrecognized, often presenting with typical back pain, or no pain at all.
-As a result about two thirds of compression fractures that occur each year are not diagnosed nor treated.
+As a result, about two-thirds of compression fractures that occur each year are not diagnosed nor treated.

 Common Symptoms of Osteoporotic Compression Fractures

 Sometimes compression fractures do not cause any symptoms.
 It is important that woman, especially over the age of 45, take note of any deformity and/or height loss even if no other symptoms are present.
 Some common complaints associated with a compression fracture are listed below.
-These symptoms may compromise an individual’s quality of life and adversely affect the ability to complete daily activity.
+These symptoms may compromise an individual’s quality of life and adversely affect the ability to complete daily activities.